Skip to main content

 grinding6 negative mentions

-• Well-designed user interface and immersive sound effects enhance the overall experience.
+• Beautiful hand-drawn illustrations and effective sound design enhance the immersive experience.

-• The story can feel linear at times, with many choices leading to similar outcomes.
+• The story can feel linear, with many choices leading to similar outcomes, creating an illusion of choice.

 • story